Mayor Turner announces Army Medical Task Force arrives in Houston, sets up at UMMC

 HOUSTON, Texas (KTRK) -- Mayor Sylvester Turner addressed the city's response to COVID-19 in a press conference Monday at 3 p.m.

-He was be joined by Dr. David Persse and Houston Fire Department Chief Sam Pena.
+He was joined by Dr. David Persse and Houston Fire Department Chief Sam Pena.

 He announced there were 1,544 new cases bringing the total to 30,065 cases.
 Of the total cases, 73 are associated with nursing homes and three are associated with the Harris County Jail.
 There are eight new deaths bringing the total to 277.